 Focus: Reform plans focus on key government debt management activities, that are identified on the basis of comprehensive diagnostic (e.g. through a Debt Management Performance Assessment) and in consultation with the government authorities.

 Timeframe: A reform plan generally covers a time period that tdoes not exceed 3-5 years, in order to maintain momentum and focus.
 Country-specific time-frames are chosen in consultation with the government authorities.

-- Include a prioritized and sequenced action plan to address areas requiring improvement.
-The plan should be project-related and contain details on the expected outputs and outcomes, actions, sequencing and milestones.
-It also provides an estimate of the resources, budget and time required to implement the plan.
+Prioritized and sequenced action plan: The plan details expected outputs and outcomes, actions, sequencing and milestones, as well as the resources required to implement the plan.

 More information can be found in the World Bank Guidance Note on Reform Plans.